vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

+[ Bug fix ][ Core/table ] Fixed an issue where the class was not removed when table scrolling was disabled

 = 1.85.1 =
 [ Bug fix ] Due to an issue where the hidden setting does not function properly when TreeShaking is enabled and CSS splitting is disabled, TreeShaking has been temporarily disabled as a workaround.